 EWC is the only college in the state with programs in veterinary technology, cosmetology and gunsmithing.
-Welding and Agriculture are also key programs for the college followed by education and criminal justice.
+Welding and Agriculture are also key programs for the college followed by education and nursing.

 |Goshen County Population: